floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 const mappedEffect = pipe(
   Effect.succeed({ x: 5, y: 0 }),
   Effect.map(({x, y}: { x: number, y: number }) =>
 	y === 0 ?
-Effect.fail(new Error()) : Effect.succeed(x/y)
+Effect.fail(new Error("divide by zero")) : Effect.succeed(x/y)
   )
 )
 ```

 notes:
 Lets recreate our divide function from earlier, but this time with the input as a single object so it can be the singular value of an effect.
-Just like earlier our mapping function will either error with an Error or succeed with a number.
+Just like earlier, our mapping function will either error with an Error or succeed with a number.

 ---